spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/toggler-checkbox/README.md

 # toggler-checkbox (molecule)

-Creates checkbox which add/remove class to some DOM-elements specified by selector on check/uncheck.
+Creates a checkbox that adds/removes a class to/from some DOM-elements specified by the selector on check/uncheck.

 ## Code sample